Schwab Form 1099 Composite

 Now, when can you expect to receive your 1099?

-Schwab sends its 1099s in two waves.
+Schwab generally sends its 1099s in multiple waves.

 If you have multiple brokerage accounts with Schwab, you'll receive a 1099 for each account.